JordanL2/Waybar-Scripts/README.md

 `status.yml` contains a list of message levels, and the background and foreground colours for them.
 Additional levels may be added to this file.
 The order of the levels determines the order of precedence.

+### Status Scripts

+#### status.d/internet

+Simple script to check internet connectivity.
+Pings Google's DNS servers.

+#### status.d/xsettingsd

+Check that the xsettingsd service is running.

+#### youtube/recent_subs

+Checks if there are any new videos from any of the channels you're subscribed to.

 ## waybar_wait_for_network